maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 2. All python functions with the controller in-the-loop are written in such a way that an unexpected result still is a valid result, and that, when the expected case it not encountered the program still continues.
 These functions also have boolean outputs, which use True for a ‘correct’ execution (nominal case) and False when issues are encountered.
 This way, it can be traced back to where the error occurred, and a failure mode can be attached to it.

 3. The python side of the python-to-controller interface has been written in a class, in order to allow it to store data within.
-This is also the easiest way to ‘hide’ large chunks of code partially out of view when working on search patterns and/ or the main python code.
+This is also the easiest way to ‘hide’ large chunks of code partially out of view when working on search patterns and/or the main python code.

-**Processing all serial data from the controller:** When having both the the various commands with outputs, and the loop counter enabled, quite some information is received on the python end.
+**Processing all serial data from the controller:** When having both the various commands with outputs, and the loop counter enabled, quite some information is received on the python end.
 In order to keep the program as simple as possible, the loop counter data has not been used for verification of the controller.
 Rather, the controller returning the received command after presumably executing it is used to verify whether the command worked or did not work.
 ## Recommendations

 * **Implement interrupt handlers:** if the microprocessor halts due to a runtime exception, it halts the execution of the program and will set a designated register flag with the appropriate fault code.
 It then tries to call a function, called an interrupt handler, which can try to ‘repair’ the fault and give the processor the command to resume execution.
 In our case, this function has the potential to read the exception code and forward it to the Python host so that the exact cause of the halt can be displayed, which gives extra insight into what happens at which memory location.